tokio-rs/tokio-rfcs/rfc.md

   enough to not require a `TcpStream` specifically.
 * Similarly if a `UdpSocket` is exposed it's intended that `Sink` and `Stream` can likely be used instead.
-* If `Handle` is exposed then backwards compatibility can be retained by:
-  * Deprecate the method taking a `Handle`
+* If `Handle` is exposed then backwards compatibility can be retained by converting the argument to a generic value.
+A trait, `AsHandle`, will be added to the `tokio` crate for ease of performing this transition.
+Both the old `tokio-core` `Handle` and the new `Handle` will implement this trait.
-  * Add a new method which *doesn't* take a handle with a "worse name".
-For example `UnixListener::bind` would become `UnixListener::bind2`.
-  * The previous method can be implemented in terms of the new method via the ability to acquire a `Core` from a `Handle` and then usage of `push_current`.

-Our hope is that crates which have a major version bump themselves on the horizon can take advantage of the opportunity to "switch" the apis here to have the "good name" not take a `Handle` and `tokio-core` support can be dropped.
+Our hope is that crates which have a major version bump themselves on the horizon can take advantage of the opportunity to remove the trait bound and simply take a `tokio` `Handle` argument.

-An example of the migration path for `Handle` looks like:

-* Today there's a `UnixListener::bind(&Path, &Handle)` API
-* After `tokio` is published a `UnixListener::bind2(&Path)` API will be added
-* The `UnixListener::bind` API is deprecated
-* The `UnixListener::bind` API is implemented by calling `bind2`
-* When the `UnixListener` crate has a major version bump the `bind2` API is removed, the `bind` function removes the `Handle` argument, and the `tokio-core` dependency is dropped.

 # Drawbacks
 [drawbacks]: #drawbacks